 Finally, our Multimedia Major/Minor challenges students with innovative technology associated with film and video production, animation, and multimedia production.
 Student-made productions showcase the marketable skills learned in this hands-on, highly practical major.
-Effective in Fall 2008, students in this program are required to purchase a Macintosh computer and software (at educational discount) for multimedia production; the cost is approximately \$3,000 and may be eligible for financial aid as a tuition expense.
+Students in this program are required to purchase a Macintosh computer and software (at educational discount) for multimedia production; the cost is approximately \$3,000 and may be eligible for financial aid as a tuition expense.

 MINORS: The Communication Department offers five minors for students majoring in a non-Communication field.
 Each of our four tracks (Business Communication, Mass Communication, Public Relations, and Multimedia) may be taken as a minor by students regardless of their major.
-Finally, a 21-credit Speech Communication Minor licensed by the Department of Public Instruction is offered through our Education Division in association with their Elementary Education program.
-The Education Division anticipates approval of a similar program for Secondary Education in late 2006.
+Finally, a 21-credit Speech Communication Minor licensed by the Department of Public Instruction is offered through our Education Division in association with their Elementary and Secondary Education program.